darkfeline/dantalian/doc/dev/fuse.rst

 .. method:: create(path, mode)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
-If `path` is in tag space, additionally tag it accordingly.
-If `path` is in virtual space, the operation is invalid and raises EINVAL.
+   If `path` is in real space, forward to OS.
+If `path` is in tag space or virtual space, the operation is invalid and raises EINVAL.

+   .. note:

+      dantalian's library implementation allows for create() in tag space.
+This creates a file and hard links it in the directories corresponding to the tags of the TagNode.

 .. method:: getattr(path, fh=None)
    :noindex: